 4 person camping tents aren’t always the most popular option for a camping trip.
 They can immediately seem a little small compared to the 6-person options.
 The important thing to remember straight away with these tents is that they are typically designed for four sleeping bags, or one queen sized air bed.
 This means that that these compact, portable tents are actually a great idea for small groups of close friends, parents with two small children, or a couple after a more comfortable sleeping arrangement.
 These tents also try and provide all the right tools and features, despite their smaller size.
 This means a rain fly, other weatherproofing and occasionally some storage.

-The following 4 person camping tents show the range that is available within such a small space.
+The following camping tents show the range that is available within such a small space.
 The capacity on these models may not be that generous, as some are a little short in places.
 Still, there are plenty of interesting designs that make the most of what is available.
-This ranges from the simple pop-up tents, with their basic user-friendly approach, to the taller cabin style options for families of four.
+This ranges from the simple pop-up tents, with their basic user-friendly approach, to the taller cabin style options for a group of upto four.
 There are some that are as basic as they come, with no confusion or thrills, and others that offer a surprising amount for the asking price.
 Each of these tents aims to provide comfort and security away from home – they just take a different approach to the materials, construction and features.

 1. Coleman Sundome 4 Person Tent